TeamDiopside/InfinityButtons/README.md

 - Large Buttons, which are bigger than normal buttons.
 - Copper Buttons, which stay pressed even longer than wooden buttons.
 - Sticky Copper Buttons, which act as fancy, stylish levers.
 - Emergency Buttons in all 16 colors.
-They can also produce an alarm sound*.
+They also produce an alarm sound*.
-- Emerald Button, which will stay pressed randomly between 0.5 and 5 seconds.
+- Emerald Button, which stays pressed randomly between 0.5 and 5 seconds.
 - Iron and Gold Buttons, which can only be pressed by an arrow.
+- Diamond Buttons, purely for flexing
 - Secret Buttons, which blend into walls.
 Containing bookshelves, bricks, planks and more.
 - Torch Buttons and Levers.
 They also come in soul and redstone form.
 - Doorbell and Doorbell Button.